amakhnev/nginx-proxy-manager-goaccess/README.md

 1. Clone this repo, cd into the directory

-2. Run `docker compose up -d`
+2. Run `docker-compose up -d`

 3. Go to `http://<host>:7880` to access goaccess

-4. To delete all containers and volumes run `docker compose down -v`
+4. To delete all containers and volumes run `docker-compose down -v`

 ##